-The annual plan will be developed in consultation with the sector.
-It will also take account of the Director of Housing’s asset strategy and, from mid-2017 onwards, the new housing supply and demand model being developed under the auspices of the Family Violence Housing Assistance Implementation Taskforce.
+The annual plan will be developed in consultation with the sector and will also take into account the Director of Housing’s asset strategy.

 The investment priorities will be communicated through the competitive process.

 How much new housing supply it will deliver

 The Fund will deliver a new housing supply in a variety of forms.
 The construction program will prioritise developments that include social and affordable housing, and the rental subsidy program will utilise newly built dwellings to increase the available supply of subsidised housing.

 The mix is expected to change over time in order to best achieve targeted social outcomes, which are to be revisited on an annual basis through the annual planning process.

 However, indicative modelling suggests that over the next five years, the Fund could support around 2,200 households.
 The final level of new social housing and the balance of support provided between new construction and rental support will be determined through the market process and according to need.

 Access to housing